TranquilityTech/tqrtc/README.md

 A framework for building WebRTC middleware lib.

-Tranquility has successfully released our project as open-source and it has been downloaded over **1K times** on [NPM](https://www.npmjs.com/package/tqrtc)!
+Tranquility has released our project as open-source and it has been downloaded over **1K times** on [NPM](https://www.npmjs.com/package/tqrtc)!

 ## Installation